ericspe/GettingCleaningData/README.md

 std_idx <- grep('std\\(',features[,2])
 ```

-### Merge the indexes of the columns to retain in a single vector
+### Merge the indexes of the columns to retain in a single vector used to create the data frame x_extract

 create the concatenated vector extract_id using mean_idx and std_idx as sorted indexes of the columns to keep